syncfusion-content/blazor-docs/blazor/query-builder/import-export.md

 You can set the conditions from SQL query through the [SetRulesFromSql](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_SetRulesFromSql_System_String_) method.

-In the following sample sql rules binding on querybuilder on button click.
+In the following sample sql rules binding on query builder on button click.

 ```cshtml
 @using Syncfusion.Blazor.QueryBuilder